 There were two strains of modernism.
 The first, the modernism of order, that of Hemingway, Cocteau, Mondrian, Brancusi, Mies van der Rohe or Schoenberg, was a clean white apartment.
 It pared back reality to uncluttered, austere and angular shapes, sleek and metallic.
 The second, the experimental modernism of Joyce, Faulkner, Le Corbusier, Kandinsky, Miró, Pollock or Stravinsky, enriched and complicated it with bold, eclectic, liquid and lyrical ones.

 The arts grew modern by battling their own assumptions.
-But painting, in its struggle to break loose from its past, became more and more abstract, and so more like what it essentially is, while music, which was already abstract, came to sound less and less like music.
+So painting, in its struggle to break loose from its past, became more and more abstract, and so more like what it essentially is.
+But music, which was already abstract, came to sound less and less like music.

 The impressionists had dematerialized the subject-matter of painting.
 The modernists rematerialized the medium of paint.

 Modern novelists refurbished the great house of form, but for clerks and salesmen to lodge in.